bigsunn97/Coursera_Capstone/README.md

 ### Intro:

-My business problem is analyzing the rich and poor neighborhoods of Boston.
+My project is an analysis of the rich and poor neighborhoods of Boston.
 I wanted to compare and contrast the venues of the different neighborhoods.
-My hypothesis is that rich neighborhoods will have more restaurants, parks, and historical sites that will drive tourist traffic to the area, boosting the local economy.
+My hypothesis is that rich neighborhoods will have more restaurants, parks, and historical sites that drive tourist traffic to the area, pouring money into the local economy.

 In contrast, I suspect that poorer neighborhoods will have fewer of these venues and will have more laundromats, convenience stores, and fast food restaurants.
-Businesses that are for the citizens of the area and not tourists.
+Businesses that do not drive revenue from non-citizens.

 ### Data:
-Will be using data that I scraped from wikipedia that has information on all of the zip codes that are in Boston as well as the income data for each of these distinct districts.
+For this project I used data scraped from wikipedia that has information on all of the zip codes that are in Boston as well as the income data for each of these districts.
 Also using a dataset that contains the latitude and longitudinal values for each district.
-In conjuction, will use a foursquare api that allows me to look at all of the locations/venues that are located in each district.
+In conjuction, I also used the foursquare api to pull data on all the locations/venues that are located in each district.

 ### Methodology: